rawfunkmaharishi/rawfunkmaharishi.github.io/README.md

 at the top of your _index.md_ file.

 And now, when you go to [http://localhost:4000](), it should be _marginally_ prettier.
-Probably a good time to commit and push again...
+Probably a good time to commit and push again, (but only after having added _.sass-cache_, a new artefact, to your _.gitignore_).

 ##Liquid